MinetestForFun/ignore/api.md

 ## 3°) The callback

 Ignore's callback is located inside `callback.lua`.
 It is by default hooked to `minetest.register_on_chat_message`.
 It does all the engine's work while filtering according to ignore lists.
+The same file also contains an override of /me to block ignored user's actions.

 ## 4°) The chatcommand and privilege